Henry Walston, Baron Walston: Later political life

 On a lecture tour of South Africa in 1968, Walston had private discussions with B. J. Vorster, and as a consequence attempted to open a channel of communication to Kenneth Kaunda.
 He also visited Nelson Mandela on Robben Island, concluding that he was being well treated by his gaolers.
 During this period the South African government wished to broker a deal between the UK and Ian Smith, and to use Walston's contacts.
+That same year, he became Chairman of the Institute of Race Relations, remaining in post until 1971.

 Walston was a member of the Council of Europe between 1970 and 1975, and a Member of the European Parliament from 1975 to 1977.
 In the period from 1970 to 1976 several Labour politicians met at his apartment in The Albany, eventually forming a retrospectively-christened "Walston group" of pro-European MPs who were supportive of the leading right-wing figure in the party, Roy Jenkins.

 Along with most members of that group, Walston joined the Social Democratic Party (SDP) upon its foundation in 1981.
+He was the SDP spokesperson on agriculture and foreign affairs in the House of Lords from 1983 onwards.
 Unusually for an associate of Jenkins, however, he chose not to support the SDP's merger with the Liberals in 1988, despite his former association with that party; instead he followed David Owen into the newly formed 'continuing' SDP, becoming its first chief whip in the Lords.
 Walston also became active during this time with the UN-accredited non-governmental organisation Agri-Energy Roundtable, and served as its vice-chairman for several years.